-INTRODUCTION: FUNDING A FAMILYLIFE MINISTRY
+INTRODUCTION: FUNDING A FAMILYLIFE MINISTRY 1

-村 SESSION 1: SEEING THE ENTIRE MINISTRY
+重 SESSION 1: SEEING THE ENTIRE MINISTRY3

-SESSION 2: MANAGING MONEY
+SESSION 2: MANAGING MONEY7

-SESSION 3: SOURCES OF FUNDING 15
+SESSION 3: SOURCES OF FUNDING

-MITE: SUMMARY
+Williams of the same of the sa SUMMARY23

 INTRODUCTION: FUNDING A FAMILYLIFE MINISTRY

 Providing funds for a ministry activity is often a challenge.
 Funding an entire ministry is an even bigger challenge, but it is also an opportunity to apply good stewardship principles and to trust God for His provision.
 The Bible contains more than two thousand verses dealing with money and money management.
 In this manual, first we will consider a few Bible verses and briefly review basic principles for money management as related to a FamilyLife ministry.
 Second, this manual presents sources and ideas to consider for funding opportunities.